Indi Lake

-Indi Lake is a man-made lake in central Saskatchewan, Canada, south of Saskatoon in the rural municipality of Dundurn No. 314.
+Indi Lake is a man-made lake in central Saskatchewan, Canada, south of Saskatoon in the RMs of Rosedale No. 283 and Dundurn No. 314.
 The lake was created for irrigation and recreation in 1967 by a dam located at its south end.
 The lake is part of a greater irrigation and aqueduct system built in the 1960s in Saskatchewan and was named after Indi, an unincorporated railway point nearby on the Canadian National Railway (CNR).
-Indi is located at 51°44′0″N, 106°31′2″W (9-32-4-W3).